Berea-College-CSC-226/p01-final-project-amna/README.md

     learn a lot because I had to solve every problem myself and I feel like in the class I was too comfortable because I knew I had a partner.
 Doing everything alone helped me understand my own code better and really think about how different parts of the game interact.
-I enjoyed working by myself because I could move at my own pace and experiment when I wanted to but it did make me think of my negative traits in group work settings
+I enjoyed working by myself because I could move at my own pace and experiment when I wanted to but it did make me think of my negative traits in group work settings.
+Also would give myself more time to actually run tests,
 ```